PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-1.md

 ---
-series: examining-yec-claims-tonto-group-cambrian
+series: tonto
-title: "Examining Young Earth Creation Claims for Tonto Group, Cambrian, Colorado Plateau: Introduction and Key Points"
+title: "Introduction to YECs and the Tonto Group "
 description: Assessing whether the geology of the Grand Canyon is consistent with rapid formation under a young Earth, global flood model.
 authors:
+- Stephen Mitchell
-- Stephen Mitchell and Kennen Tillman
+- Kennen Tillman
 date: 2023-10-19
 publishdate: 2024-08-06
 draft: true